AtaGenix Laboratories

 Protein-protein interaction studies that compare wild-type vs. point mutants demand exceptional consistency between reagents.
 A single-residue change like S439A can produce subtle binding differences that are only detectable when production variables are eliminated.
 This project illustrates how AtaGenix's parallel expression pipeline — same host, same conditions, same purification — gives researchers the confidence to attribute observed differences to biology, not batch variation.

-This case study is based on a published research collaboration.
+For research use only.
 Results may vary depending on target protein, construct design, and project scope.
 All proprietary client information is subject to NDA.

 Need matched protein sets for interaction studies, kinase assays, or structural biology?
 AtaGenix delivers parallel-produced wild-type and mutant proteins under identical conditions.